programmiri/gatsby-timeship/emails/007/a_cat_a_hat_a_parrot.md

-«Who is the best neighbour to help res-the-cat send your PiRATE_PRiNCESS and your message out of your Gatsby function and into Ruby's TimeShip?
-Aaare yooou reeeady tooo a rrriiiiddleee!» Says Captain Swizec.
+«Who is the best neighbour to

+help res-the-cat send your Pirate Princess and your message out of your Gatsby function and into Ruby's TimeShip?
+Aaare yooou reeeady tooo a rrriiiiddleee!» Says Sailing Master Ward Peters.

-«Yes!
-Ding!» Shouts Ruby, dancing like a butterfly.
+«Yes!» Shouts Ruby, dancing like a butterfly.

 «Who.
-Was a piratical rockstar-as-a-youngster AND also serves the best barbeque burger on Our Bridge?» Asks Captain Swizec.
+Was a piratical rockstar-as-a-youngster AND also serves the best barbeque burger on Our Bridge?» Asks Sailing Master Ward Peters.

 «Freddie Caaatsbyyy....?» Says Lizabeth.